ABC Blog

 Interesting Facts About Termites

 Another interesting fact about termites is that, in their larval stage, they can’t feed themselves.
 Thus, if you spot baby termites in your home or elsewhere on your property, these actually aren’t the termites that could munch their way through your wooden siding.
 Of course, that doesn’t mean they’re harmless!
-Though baby termites might not be directly responsible for damage to your home or property, they are certainly indirectly involved.
+Though baby termites might not be directly responsible for damage to your home or property, they are indirectly involved.
 Since they can’t feed themselves, they depend on worker termites to bring them food and feed them.
 The worker termites are the ones that seek out and consume wood cellulose and bring some back to the nest for the babies.

 How to get rid of termites